-Key Spec of Apple's 2018 iPhones Revealed
+Key spec of Apple's 2018 iPhones revealed

 Continue Reading Below

 Kuo says the iPhone with a 6.46-inch OLED display will have a battery capacity of between 3,300 and 3,400 milliampere hours.
-That would be about 23% more capacity than this year's iPhone X with a 5.85-inch OLED display.
+That would be about 23% more capacity than the 2017 iPhone X model with a 5.85-inch OLED display.

-Next year's 5.85-inch OLED phone could, depending on the technology used, either have a 2,716-milliampere-hour battery, the same as this year's iPhone X, or one with between 2,900 and 3,000 milliampere hours of capacity.
+The upcoming 5.85-inch OLED phone could, depending on the technology used, either have a 2,716-milliampere-hour battery, the same as the current iPhone X, or one with between 2,900 and 3,000 milliampere hours of capacity.

 The iPhone with a 6.1-inch LCD, Kuo says, will have a capacity of between 2,850 and 2,950 milliampere hours.